Joe Tessitore: Outside ESPN

 In a 2021 episode of Celebrity Wheel of Fortune aired nationally on ABC, Tessitore competed with fellow Holey Moley cast Rob Riggle and Jeannie Mai, winning $57,350 towards his selected charity of Wide Horizons For Children.

+WWE

+On July 9, 2024, WWE announced that Tessitore had signed with the company and would start working as a play-by-play commentator later in the summer.
+The deal keeps Tessitore employed by ABC and ESPN.
+As of September 2, 2024, he was the lead announcer for Raw working alongside Wade Barrett.
+Starting January 10, 2025, Tessitore and Barrett were moved to SmackDown in a company-wide commentary team revamp.
+They later swapped again back to Raw to accommodate Tessitore's college football schedule.

 Announcing style

 In August 2012, he was the subject of an extensive feature story titled, "Tessitore becoming major voice of college football, one upset at a time", written by Stewart Mandel.
 His call proclaiming "Texas is back, folks!" at the end of a thrilling Longhorns overtime victory over Notre Dame in 2016 became the subject of an Internet meme mocking the Longhorns after the team experienced subsequent struggles.

 Not all reviews of Tessitore's announcing, especially on MNF, have been positive.
 John Teti wrote that "Tessitore is a merchant of schmaltz...
 Clichés are a given in football announcing, but few commentators imbue NFL banalities with the portentous sentimentality that Tessitore brings to bear."

 The Guardian wrote that "Tessitore sounds like a condescending try-hard."
 The unpopularity of Tessitore and Booger McFarland with viewers and critics alike led to their removal from Monday Night Football before the 2020 season.